Verma314/Parser-Experiment/README.md

     }
 }
 ```
-if the user gives us the query {"batters", "batter"}
+if the user gives us the query {"batters", "batter" ,"id"}

-It will return the 4 arrays as a string.
+It will return the 4 id values from the array.
+This can be done from JsonParserRecursive.java.
+The limits of the current state has been tested with nested2.json file
+Which also does **not** cover all possible scenarios.

-Lemme know if we wanna access array values and then access the keys in them.
+Lemme know if we want the complete implementation.
+Lemme know if you spot any bugs.